 The Lynda Lyre is a 22 stringed diatonic instrument that is great for travel and music therapy use.
-So unlike the Reverie harp which is a pentatonic instrument, with the Lynda Lyre you can play songs, like with a regular harp!
+So unlike the Reverie harp which is a pentatonic instrument, or a "regular" lyre which is chromatic and more complex, with the Lynda Lyre you can play harp music!
+So yes, it plays the same way as a harp would.

 So how did I find this instrument?